According to UJS, active warrant out for arrest of SD Democrat Congressional Candidate @ellee_spawn

 In addition, (as of late this morning) the records from the Unified Judicial System note there has been an arrest warrant for her since May 5, 2018.

-I hate to even note it, but without even trying very hard, you can scratch the surface with a simple Google Search and also find that according to a news story in the Mitchell Daily Republic, a Michelle Dawn Spawn from Sioux Falls had a Chapter 13 Bankruptcy filing in October of 2015.
+I hate to even note it, but without trying very hard, with a simple Google Search you also find that according to a news story in the Mitchell Daily Republic, a Michelle Dawn Spawn from Sioux Falls had a Chapter 13 Bankruptcy filing in October of 2015.

 I do understand that most people experience a run of hard times at some point in their lives.
 But running for high office is usually not the best way to solve whatever problems a person might be going through.
 Especially if you have to tuck and roll whenever you see flashing red & blue lights.